mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 #### Replace a worksheet in a dashboard

-Click the swap sheet icon next to the new worksheet on the dashboard pane
+Click the **swap sheet icon** next to the new worksheet on the dashboard pane

 -------

 ## Understanding Tableau Concepts
 ### Measure Names
-Create a view with multiple measures on a single continuopus axis, Tableau will autimatically add Measure Names to the view.
+Create a view with multiple measures on a single continuous axis, Tableau will autimatically add Measure Names to the view.

 ### Rule
-A rule of thumb is to put the most important data on the X- or Y- axis and less important data on color, size, or shape.
+A rule of thumb is to put the **most important data on the X- or Y-axis** and **less important data on color, size, or shape.**

 ### aggregation
 #### AGG